Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 FAQs

 One of the core responsibilities of every dog owner is to ensure their canine is happy and healthy.
-Gastroenteritis is the most common concern treated by vets, and it’s easy to panic if your pup frequently shows signs of a stomach upset.
-Here are the answers to three gastroenteritis-related questions frequently asked by pet parents:
+Gastrointestinal problems are some of the most common concerns treated by vets, and it’s easy to panic if your pup frequently shows signs of a stomach upset.
+Here are the answers to three gastrointestinal upset-related questions frequently asked by pet parents:

 How Soon Should I Visit a Vet When I Suspect My Pup Has a Stomach Upset?

 Understandably, most pet parents will want to rush to the vet if they notice their pup is ill.
-However, it is common for mild gastroenteritis cases to clear up without medication within a day or two.
-It always makes sense to wait for at least 48 hours and only act if the symptoms persist.
+As mentioned, a distended abdomen should be considered an emergency and you should be already on your way to the vet.
+However, if the issue does not include this sign and is mostly a single instance of vomit or a change in stool consistency, you should know that it is common for mild gastrointestinal upset cases to clear up without medication within a day or two.
+It always makes sense to wait for at least 48 hours and only act if the signs persist.
 Your vet can take blood tests, X-rays, ultrasound scans, and stool samples to get to the root of a problem.

-Your pup can experience a stomach upset because of abdominal obstructions, inflammation, ulcers, or even motion sickness.
-Most of these concerns clear up naturally in a few days.
-If symptoms persist, it could be a more severe concern like bacterial or viral gastrointestinal infections.
+Your pup can experience a stomach upset for many reasons, including eating something they shouldn’t, getting stressed or scared, and infections, inflammation, ulcers, or even motion sickness.
+Some of these concerns clear up naturally in a few days.
+If the signs persist, it could be a condition needing medical treatment such as bacterial infection or a gastric ulcer.

 Can I Prevent Stomach Upsets?

 Dogs are naturally curious and will always want to eat something they shouldn’t eat.
-Also, some concerns that cause gastroenteritis, like organ failure and food allergies, are not always in your control.
-Even so, you can take precautions by vaccinating your canine against parvovirus, deworming it as your vet recommends, and clearing spots that encourage scavenging.
+Also, some concerns that cause gastric issues, such as the development of reflux, ulcers, and even food allergies, are not always in your control.

 Divider 2